nginxinc/nginx-one-workshops/labs/lab5/readme.md

 </details>

-Now that we cleaned things up we can see the plus4 instance in our `Instances` interface.
+Now that you have cleaned things up you can see the plus4 instance in our `Instances` interface.

 ![NGINX Plus](media/r33-plus4-deployed.png)

-If we click on the instance name, now we can see the NGINX version as well as the Agent version that are deployed:
+If you click on the instance name, now you can see the NGINX version as well as the Agent version that are deployed:

 ![NGINX Plus](media/r33-plus4-with-agent.png)

-That's how easy it is to deploy an R33 instance and have it registered with One Console.
+That's how easy it is to deploy an R33 instance and have it registered with NGINX One Console.
 Using A/B testing practices, you can move the traffic from any R31/32 container to the R33 instance.

 >Notice that the `plus4, R33` container was ADDED to your <$NAME-sync-group>, (from your docker-compose file, line #82).
 This means it has the *SAME configuration* as the `plus1,2,3` containers.
 Because the configurations are synchronized, you can easily move traffic from older R31/R32 containers to newer R33 containers.

->>This is a great way to upgrade and migrate your Nginx fleet to the latest versions of Nginx!
+>>This is a great way to upgrade and migrate your NGINX fleet to the latest versions of NGINX!
 After all the traffic has been routed to newer containers, you can safely delete older containers.

 ![Config Sync 4 nplus](media/lab5-csg-4nplus.png)